Menu Close

 Catacombs of Odessa

-When we were in Odessa, we also took the opportunity to see the catacombs.
-Odessa's catacombs is considered the longest tunnel system in the world, with about 250 kilometres of tunnels.
-Construction of the tunnels started in the 19th century to extract building materials.
-During the Second World War, the tunnels provided shelter for the local population to hide from the German occupiers.
+While in Odessa, we also took the opportunity to see the catacombs.
+Odessa's catacombs are considered to be the world's longest tunnel system, with about 250 kilometres of tunnels.
+Construction of the tunnels started in the 19th century, to extract building materials.
+During the Second World War, the tunnels were used to protect the local population from the German occupiers.

 That there are tunnels under just the whole The city is of course a construction problem, and to prevent buildings from falling into the underground, there are rules about how high buildings can be.
 Today you can take tours down the tunnels with a guide, but only a small part of the tunnel system is actually open.
 250 miles of pitch-black tunnels are not harmless, and there are many stories of people getting lost down here and never coming out again.
 Best to stay with the guide, in other words!